-The Annual Meeting of Shareholders of Pizza Inn, Inc. (the "Company") will be held at the Company's corporate offices, 3551 Plano Parkway, The Colony, Texas 75056, on Wednesday, December 15, 2004, at 10:00 a.m., Dallas time, for the following purposes:
+The 2004 Annual Meeting of Shareholders of Pizza Inn, Inc. (the "Company") will be held at the Company's corporate offices, 3551 Plano Parkway, The Colony, Texas 75056, on Thursday, June 23, 2005, at 10:00 a.m., Dallas time, for the following purposes:

-- To elect four Class I directors; - To consider and vote upon a proposal to approve the adoption of a stock award plan for non-employee directors as a successor plan to the 1993 Outside Directors Stock Award Plan that expired in 2003; - To consider and vote upon a proposal to approve the adoption of a stock award plan for employees as a successor plan to the 1993 Employee Stock Award Plan that expired in 2003; - To consider and vote upon a proposal to amend the Company's Restated 4 .
-Articles of Incorporation to declassify the board of directors; and - To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.
+1. To elect four Class I directors;

+2. To consider and vote upon a proposal to approve the adoption of a stock award plan for non-employee directors as a successor plan to the 1993 Outside Directors Stock Award Plan that expired in 2003;

+3. To consider and vote upon a proposal to approve the adoption of a stock award plan for employees as a successor plan to the 1993 Employee Stock Award Plan that expired in 2003;

+4. To consider and vote upon a proposal to amend the Company's Restated Articles of Incorporation to declassify the board of directors; and

+5. To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.

 These items are more fully described in the proxy statement, which is part of this notice.
 We have not received notice of other matters that may be properly presented at the annual meeting.
+A copy of the Company's Annual Report for the fiscal year ended June 27, 2004 is also enclosed.
+Except as expressly incorporated by reference herein, such Annual Report does not constitute a part of the materials used for the solicitation of proxies.